jdgarwick/SonicPi/README.md

 To see which synths Sonic Pi has for you to play with take a look at the Synths option in the far left vertical menu (above Fx).
 There are over 20 to choose from.
-Here are a few of my favourites:

-* `:prophet`
-* `:dsaw`
-* `:fm`
-* `:tb303`
-* `:pulse`

-Now play around with *switching synths during your music*.
-Have fun combining synths to make new sounds as well as using different synths for different sections of your music.
-2.4 Duration with Envelopes

-# Duration with Envelopes
+# Sound Duration with Envelopes

 In an earlier section, we looked at how we can use the `sleep` command to control when to trigger our sounds.
 However, we haven't yet been able